ClearCoreAI/ClearCoreAIProject/docs/TEST_PLAN.md

 - [ ] Returns orchestrator status and agent list
 - [ ] Metrics from agents are correctly aggregated
 - [ ] Handles slow or non-responsive agents gracefully
+- [ ] Waterdrop usage from LLM-based audits is included in metrics

 ---